jswildcards/logicall/README.md

 # logicall

+This is a logistics system project using Docker, React, React Native, Node.js, MySQL, and NGINX.

 ## Project Guidelines

 The idea is that your system has three interfaces business/client and driver.
 The business is probably web, the client is web or mobile, and the driver is mobile app.